 In the near infrared wavelength range, we offer three types of isolators.
 The first type, Fixed Narrowband Isolators, contains fixed, factory-aligned optics, for which peak isolation and peak transmission occurs at a pre-defined center wavelength.
 Any deviation from this wavelength will cause a dip in isolation and transmission.
 The second type, Adjustable Narrowband Isolators, offers the user the ability to adjust the alignment of the input and output polarizers, allowing tuning of the center wavelength within a 30 - 40 nm range; see the tables below for details.
 The third type, Tandem Adjustable Narrowband Isolators, consists of two Faraday rotators in series, boosting the isolation to at least 55 dB at the expense of lower transmission.
 Please see the Isolator Types tab for additional design details and representative graphs of the wavelength-dependent isolation.

-Except for the IO-D-780-VLP, the housing of each isolator shown here is marked with an arrow that indicates the direction of forward propagation.
+The housing of each isolator shown here, except for the IO-D-780-VLP, is marked with an arrow that indicates the direction of forward propagation.
+The input and output apertures of the IO-D-780-VLP are indicated by the black and gold coloring of the cylinder, respectively.
 All isolators shown here (including the IO-D-780-VLP) have engravings that indicate the alignment of the input and output polarizers.

 Thorlabs also manufactures isolators for fiber optic systems and wavelengths from the visible to the infrared (see the Selection Guide table to the left).
 As indicated in the tables below and pictured to the right, many of our stock isolators can also be provided in a mount designed for our FiberBench systems.
-If Thorlabs does not stock an isolator suited for your application, please refer to our Custom Isolators page for information on our build-to-order options, or contact Tech Support.
-Thorlabs' in-house manufacturing service has over 25 years of experience and can deliver a free-space isolator tuned to your center wavelength (from 244 - 2800 nm).
+If Thorlabs does not stock an isolator suited for your application, please refer to the Custom Isolators tab for information on our build-to-order options, or contact Tech Support.
+Thorlabs' in-house manufacturing service has over 25 years of experience and can deliver a free-space isolator tuned to your center wavelength from 244 nm to 4.55 µm.

 Shaded regions on a graph represent the center wavelength tuning range of the isolator.
 With these isolators, the isolation and transmission curves will shift as the center wavelength shifts.
 If the graph is not shaded, then the isolator is non-tunable.
 Please note that these curves were made from theoretical data and that isolation and transmission will vary from unit to unit.